 ANNEX B

+(Clause 5.1)

 STATIC TRACTION STRESS TEST

-(Clause 5.1)

 B-1 TEST PRINCIPLE

 A bar of a mounted apparatus is pulled vertically downwards with a predetermined static tractive force.
 A measuring device mounted on the bar monitors the displacement - time history of the midpoint of the bar caused by this force.
 The maximum deflection is recorded with the aid of a data acquisition system.
 After the release of the static tractive force the bar must return into the starting position.